Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 ## 📊 Introduction

-This project analyzes e-commerce sales data to understand overall sales performance, product performance, revenue trends, returns, cancellations, and geographical performance.
+This project aims to give a descriptive analysis on e-commerce sales data to understand overall sales performance, product performance, revenue trends, returns, cancellations, and geographical performance.

-The dataset contains 100,000 synthetic Amazon e-commerce orders from 2020–2024.
+The dataset contains 100,000 synthetic Amazon style e-commerce orders from 2020–2024.

 I created an interactive Excel dashboard to provide a descriptive overview of the business and allow users to analyze performance by year.